 All digital modes sports a Hot Spot system.
 I use a Sharkrf OpenSpot as my travel companion.
-One is installed in the trunk of the car in a project case together with a Pewave LTE Router.
+One is installed in the trunk of the car together with a Pewave LTE Router.
 I have a second setup for hotel use.

 From the right to left you have a Pewave LTE Router.
 The beauty of this router is that it will connect to the hotel network via Ethernet cable or WiFi.
 I do prefer wired connection for stability.
 The fall-back is a LTE/4G cell connection.
 A second sim allows 2 networks for essentially bulletproof cell coverage.
 It also allows my other devices (like laptop) to be connected via Ethernet or WiFi.

 You can set the priority in the setup-menu and have uninterrupted connection with the internet in any selected priority order.
 This also enables all my other devices to auto connect to the internet through a familiar SSID (my own) or Ethernet cable.
 Since the router has a firewall, the security of my devices is also increased.
 My individual devices are no longer discoverable on the hotel network.